PavingLayer/jdbg/test/README.md

 - Assigns unique ports per test
 - Starts/stops the server
 - Starts/stops the test target JVM
-- Cleans up on drop
+- Cleans up on drop (with graceful SIGTERM for coverage collection)